nchanko/Myanmar-Ebook-OCR/README.md

 ```
 ./images_to_text.sh
 ```

-## For Windows

-### Installation

-For window, 64 version, the standalone OCR software is already in this project folder, Tesseract-OCR .
-- `pdftopng` is already included in the Tesseract-OCR folder.
-You can find it here: [Tesseract-OCR/pdf_tools](https://github.com/NChanko/Myanmar-Ebook-OCR/tree/main/Tesseract-OCR/pdf_tools).

-#### Language File

-- Obtain the language file from `tessdata`.
-The Myanmar language file should be `mya.traineddata`.
-- If you have better Myanmar language file, replace the mya.traineddata located in Myanmar-Ebook-OCR/Tesseract-OCR/tessdata.
-- If you want to add additional language files,place them in tessdata.

-### Running the Script

-Once the setup is complete:

-1. Open the terminal or command line in your work directory (Myanmar-Ebook-OCR).
-2. Run the following commands as needed:
-   - For PDFs: `./pdf_to_text.bat`
-   - For images: `./images_to_text.bat`

 ADDITIONAL TIP: If your book contains both English and Burmese and you wanna recognize English words, you need to adjust the script file alittle bit.
 1. You need to have english languge file in your tessdata.
 2. You need to find the word called mya in the script and change to mya+eng.
 For additional language, you can add with + and language code.